ahockersten/Timed-Vibration/README.md

 at regular intervals.
 The application will respond by telling the user how long has passed since the last press.

+In "Practice mode", the device will vibrate at exact clock intervals, rather than say "once per minute from when the start button was pressed".

+In "Practice mode", if the two vibration intervals coincide, the one with the highest number of vibrations will be the one dictating what kind of vibration should happen.
+If the two have the same number of vibrations, the second vibration interval's settings will take precedence.

 Future improvements/bug fixes
 =============================